Arlodotexe/OwlCore.AI.Exocortex/README.md

 ## **An Echo of Experiences**
 **Definition**: The Exocortex is a **remembrance agent**, a generative agent specialized in remembering a narrative of observed events.

 **Vision**: A timestamped and vectorized timeline of experiences and notes.
 Key to this vision is the concept of the memory stream, a dynamic entity that evolves with new experiences.
-It's designed to provide a sense of continuity, using time-ranked retrieval of related memories to provide context for new experiences.
+It's designed to provide a sense of continuity, using careful retrieval of related memories to provide an ongoing context for new experiences.

 **Enhancing communication**: The immediate application and likely testing grounds will be to create a timeline of real events and notes in a specific domain to create a basic prototype, with the aim to identify and eliminate communication bottlenecks.
 Through this, constructs can collaborate or exchange knowledge and experiences autonomously.